 BEGINNER SURF CAMP #2 – KIMA SURF CAMP

 Kima Surf Camp is one of the most established in Bali with 7 different camps in different parts of Bali (from the Bukit area, passing by Seminyak, Canggu on the West Coast, up to Sanur on the East Coast) – There is enough choice depending on where you exactly want to stay.
-Each spot has a different vibe, Seminyak and Canggu offer a good mix with nightlife and food scene, while Sanur is quieter and family oriented, the South Peninsula is purely about surfing.
+Each spot has a different vibe, Seminyak, and Canggu offer a good mix of nightlife and food scene, while Sanur is quieter and family oriented, the South Peninsula is purely about surfing.

 Staying at Kima Surf Camp is an excellent option for beginners and intermediates surfers alike, providing surf guiding 7days/ week, surf theory classes, and surf video analysis.